CMU-CREATE-Lab/chargecar/trunk/chargecar.org/README.txt

 MotionXGPSRawFileConverter
 ----------------
-Converts the raw.xml file from MotionX-GPS to a GPX file with fractional second timestamps:
+Converts a MotionX-GPS .kmz or raw.xml file to a GPX file with fractional-second timestamps:

+   java -jar chargecar-motionx-gps-raw-file-converter.jar /path/to/motionx-gpx.kmz

+or

    java -jar chargecar-motionx-gps-raw-file-converter.jar /path/to/raw.xml